 Raymond H. Johnson plays Republican Congressman John F. McKenzie, but the end credits list a different actor.
 Raymond H. Johnson is listed in the End Credits as Raymond Johnson, under House of Representatives.

-Lincoln's secretary, John Nicolay, was Bavarian by birth, but immigrated with his parents to the United States at age 6, grew up in Cincinnati, Ohio, and would not have spoken with a German accent.
-(Despite this, in the 1992 documentary Lincoln (1992), he was voiced by future California Governor Arnold Schwarzenegger with his usual trademark Germanic accent.)
+Abraham Lincoln's secretary, John Nicolay, was Bavarian by birth, but immigrated with his parents to the United States at age 6, grew up in Cincinnati, Ohio, and did not speak with a German accent.
+(Despite this, in the 1992 documentary Lincoln, his letters were read by future California Governor Arnold Schwarzenegger with his usual trademark Germanic accent.)

 Early in the film, Lincoln meets with Seward and others in a White House office or drawing room, and bright daylight streams through a window in the background.
 The camera briefly pans past a clock that reads 5 pm, very close to sunset in mid-November.